If you have USD in a Singapore bank, what set of rates do you think the bank uses to pay you interest? Is it USD rate?

 Countries that rely on the LIBOR for a reference rate include the United States, Canada, Switzerland and England.

-In Singapore, a similiar term Singapore Inter-Bank Offered Rate (Sibor) is more commonly used.
+In Singapore, a similar term Singapore Inter-Bank Offered Rate (Sibor) is more commonly used.